ltiem19/qmeas/README.md

 defining commands, LEDs, task rows, nesting/linking, while-loops, the AI assistant, and the bridges, in about a dozen pages.

+Read `qmeas_tcpip_setup.pdf` if you have trouble connecting your devices via TCPIP.

 ## Repository layout

 | Path | Purpose |